 If your home is starting to look like a mild case for Hoarders, it’s time to do a deep cleaning and decluttering.
 If a case goes to trial, there could be a home study done.
 You may even want to suggest it if you know your home is the most stable for the child.
 I have worked with women to get themselves organized during a divorce, and it’s not easy to start days or hours before this all begins.

 This includes who you use for daycare, if applicable.
 Do not give them anything to prove their case that you are a bad mother.

 5.)
 Do not move in with a boyfriend or move someone in that is not family.

 I’m not trying to judge anyone by saying this, but it happens way more often than not, even with Christians.
 You meet someone, he has a nice home and offers to allow you and your children to move in with him.
 Or he moves in with you so you both save money.

-BUT… not only is this a red flag that you’re now living with a narcissist (article coming soon) but courts do not look favorable to people living together outside of marriage or family relationships – even if nothing is going on.
+BUT… not only is this a red flag that you’re now living with a narcissist but courts do not look favorable to people living together outside of marriage or family relationships – even if nothing is going on.

 Live with other family members or rent a small apartment.
-Just make sure the child(ren) have their own room even if that means you sleep in the living room… to show you are always looking out for what is best for your child.
+Just make sure the child(ren) has their own room, even if that means you sleep in the living room, to show you are always looking out for what is best for your child.

 6.)
 Do not drink, have alcohol in the home, or take any unnecessary drugs (legal or not).

 Having alcohol, drinking in front of the child, or offering it to the child (this has happened to one of my children) can definitely hurt you in a child custody case – even just a glass of wine.
 I believe you should practice self-care but during this time (and maybe while you’re raising children) use other forms of self-care to calm yourself (or only drink when your children are away for the weekend).